andrewgormley/educenter-hugo/exampleSite/content/english/news/divisions-season-1.md

 **What are the dates for the tournament?**

 Matches will take place over two weekends.
-Week 1: 18th-21st September.
+Week 1, 18th to the 21st September.
 You will play each team once - maps are pre-decided.
-Week 2: 2nd-5th October.
+Week 2, 2nd to the 5th October.
 You will play each team once - maps are pre-decided.
 In total you will play each team twice.

 **How does promotion and relegation work?**